hapis09/smpl-draw-console/README.md

 |               | behaviour of this is the same as that of the "bucket fill" tool in paint|
 |               | programs.|
 |Q              | Quit|

+__Build__
+To build and generate .jar file, run the following maven command in the project root directory:
+$ mvn clean package

+It will generate Simple-draw-console.jar in <project root>/target directory.

+__Run Application__
+To running .jar application:
+$ java -jar Simple-draw-console.jar